abhishek8778/Bitcoin_Price_Alert/README.md

 [PYTHON]

+Using the popular automation website IFTTT, create two IFTTT applets, both will be triggered by our Python app which will consume the data from the Coinmarketcap API.
+An IFTTT applet is composed of two parts: a trigger and an action.

  To use IFTTT you’ll first need to set up a new account and install their mobile app (if you want to receive phone notifications from your Python app).